Hypokalemic Periodic Paralysis

 - Avoid High Carbohydrate Meals

-- Avoid Sugar, Honey, and other natural sweetners
+- Avoid Sugar, Honey, and other natural sweeteners

 Rose, Burton David.
 Clinical Physiology of Acid-Base and Electrolyte Disorders Fourth Edition.
 New York, 1994, McGraw-Hill, Inc. Health Professions Division, pp. 763-852.

-While this page is under construction we thank the Periodic Paralysis International for this link:
+We thank Periodic Paralysis International for this link: